openshift/training/beta-3-setup.md

 Leave all of the defaults and simply click "Create".

 ### The Template is Alive
-Once you hit the "Create" button, several things will start to happen:

-* The services and pods and replicationcontrollers and etc. will be instantiated
+Once you hit the "Create" button, the services and pods and replicationcontrollers and etc. will be instantiated
-* The build of the frontend application code will start

 The cool thing about the template is that it has a built-in route.
 The not so cool thing is that route is not configurable at the moment.
 But, it's there!